MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 Executing the steps above will most likely introduce build errors, this is normal!
 The current program uses every input and output of the configured device modules.
 By adjusting/removing them this naturally causes build issues.
 These build issues will be fixed in the next topic where the program logic is adjusted to your PLC configuration.

+Make sure to update the PLC device configuration to your exact PLC device setup in order to avoid issues.

 ### __Adjusting the home automation logic to your needs__

 #### MQTT config